-It is a LOT noisier that a pressurised aircraft cabin on a plane, thus the need for the noise-cancelling headsets, which also allow communication between all the passengers, and the pilot.
+It is a LOT noisier than a pressurized aircraft cabin on a plane, thus the need for the noise-canceling headsets, which also allow communication between all the passengers and the pilot.

 We also learn that kites are a problem for helicopter pilots in Bali – there are so many of them, and that our pilot has to be on the lookout at all times for them.

 I am on the wrong side of the helicopter as we approach the famous spectacular Kintamani Volcano.

 Fun Fact – Bali actually has many volcanoes.

 Some of the more famous ones also include:

 • Mount Batur is the most active at 5,633′

 • Mount Agung (or Gunung Agung) is an active volcano in Bali.
 This stratovolcano is the highest point on the island at 9,944′